Home Info African Bush Elephant

 ADVERTISEMENT

-There are two distinct species of elephants, although the assumption is made that they are all the same.
+There are two distinct species of elephants, despite the common misconception that they are all the same.
 The African Bush Elephant is a highly social animal, the biggest known, that travels in herds that exhibit the same behavior as the family unit of humans.
 Being powerful and beautiful, they are protected from poachers and hopefully will continue to thrive for centuries to come.

 Habitat :